Elk Island Public Schools

 Can my child leave the program after Grade 8 and go back to their previous school?

 Yes, but the request must be made during the applicable returning student registration process.
 If your child chooses not to continue the Junior High Honours program in Grade 9, you’ll identify on their subsequent returning student registration form which school they’d like to attend.
 If it’s their designated school, there’ll be no issue for them to return to that school.
-If the request will be for a non-designated school, acceptance is based on open or closed boundaries and available spaces at that school.
+If the request is for a non-designated school, acceptance is based on open or closed boundaries and available spaces at that school.

 Staff Quick Links